-In 1943, during the second world war, the family returned to Korea.
-Ahn later majored in art at Seoul National University and often showed his work at the Bando Gallery, a venue that attracted the attention of many Americans active in Seoul during and after the Korean War.
-In 1957, thanks to the encouragement of the staff at the United States embassy, Ahn was included in a group exhibition at the World Art Gallery in New York City.
-In 1966, Ahn moved to New York, where he continued to exhibit his work.
-A year later, he moved to Los Angeles, where he has lived and worked ever since.
+Ahn majored in art at Seoul National University and showed his work frequently at the popular Bando Gallery, a venue that attracted the attention of many Americans active in Seoul during and after the Korean War.
+Thanks to the encouragement of the staff at the United States embassy, Ahn was included in a 1957 group exhibition at the World Art Gallery in New York City.
+The artist moved to New York in 1966, then shortly thereafter to Los Angeles, where he continues to live and work.

 The artist is widely known for his large-scale abstract works inspired by the theme of water, which he has been creating over three decades.
 After a transformative near-death boating incident off the coast of Catalina Island in 1983, the artist became preoccupied with the ocean’s infinite permutations of color, light, and texture.
 These works are at once lyrical and disciplined, utilizing meticulous blocks of layered color to capture the aesthetic and emotional qualities of the ever-changing sea.